SanchitSaran/flutter_tinder_swipe/README.md

 See example

+Flutter Tinder Swipe
+The easiest way to implement a tinder-like swipe card mechanism in Flutter.

+The package contains a SwipeCard widget allowing to make content swipable.

 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for